-Protection against health injury as a result of electromagnetic fields as mentioned in litera k, is in particular regulated in the Section 26 of the Radiation Protection Regulations.
+Protection against health injury as a result of electromagnetic fields as mentioned in litera k, is in particular regulated in the Section 26 of the Radiation Protection Regulations (in Norwegian only).

-For the design of electrical installations, the IEC 61892 standard should be used.
-In those cases where IEC 61892 is not applicable, relevant parts of the IEC 60092 series should be used.
+For the design of electrical installations, the IEC 61892 series should be used.
+In those cases where the IEC 61892 series is not applicable, relevant parts of the IEC 60092 series and Regulations relating to electrical power installations (in Norwegian only) should be used.